-Her charge is to gather both quantitative and qualitative data about the status of architectural history as a discipline in higher education.
+Her charge is to help gather quantitative and qualitative data about the status of architectural history as a discipline in higher education in the United States.
 The project is supported by The Andrew W. Mellon Foundation and is scheduled to be completed in December 2020.

 As a historian and educator, Sarah has focused on the connections between architecture and modernity since the industrial and scientific revolutions of the late-18th century.
 Her next project will study Sigfried Giedion’s appropriation of Einstein’s theory of relativity for Space, Time, and Architecture

 She is also a digital humanist; her latest project is Contingent Talk

 , a limited-run podcast series about precarious academic labor that she produced for the College Art Association’s CAA Conversations

 initiative.
 Two of Sarah’s other digital humanities projects can also be viewed online right now.
 One is The Vanishing Porch in Perspective

 , a #MeToo/#TimesUp-inspired website she developed as a companion for an academic article she wrote about the Farnsworth House.
 The other is Afterimages